roomno308/roomno308.github.io/RandomRamblings/Probability/ch1.md

 ## Basic Desiderata

 Now that we have sense of basic Boolean logic, we can now enumerate the goals we desire from our robot.
-If in future, the robot fails to adhere to these basic desiderata, we would know that there is something wrong with the way that we have developed our robot.
+If, in future, the robot fails to adhere to these basic desiderata, we would know that something is wrong with the way that we have developed our robot.

 1. *Degrees of plausibility are represented by real numbers.*